gophertuts/reminders-cli/README.md

 - Runs Background Notifier worker, which notifies un-completed reminders
 - It can work without the Notifier service, and will keep retrying unsent notifications until Notifier service is up
+- On backend API shutdown all the in-memory data is saved

 #### Endpoints